 Amerisleep’s AS3 stands 12 inches tall and has three layers: 3 inches of Bio-Pur®, a plant-based memory foam; 2 inches of Affinity with HIVE® technology; and 7 inches of Bio-Core®, a durable poly-foam.
-Plus, it features a Celliant® cover to regulate your temperature and promote deeper sleep cycles.
+Plus, it features a soft, breathable cover to promote airflow so you always sleep cool.

 The first layer of this mattress is 3 inches of plant-based, pressure-relieving Bio-Pur®.
 By using plant-based, advanced open-cell foams in their mattress, they lower the risk of their memory foam mattresses trapping heat.
 Air can flow more freely through Bio-Pur®, preventing heat retention and ensuring a comfortable sleep.
 Most importantly, though, this layer is designed to mold to your body to alleviate tension and prevent soreness and pressure points.

 Below the layer of memory foam is the Affinity layer with HIVE® technology.
 This Affinity layer is in place to act as a transition between the cushioning memory foam above and the sturdy poly-foam base below; however, this layer has added technology giving this bed superior support.
-HIVE® is a clinically proven technology shown to reduce pressure points by up to 49%; this technology is also designed to keep you sleeping in a healthy position.
 It’s firmer under your torso, head, and feet to facilitate proper spinal alignment, and softer under your shoulders and hips to allow for deep compression.
 HIVE’s® design is especially beneficial for side sleepers, but it promotes healthy rest regardless of how you sleep.